Islamicate-DH/islamicate-dh.github.io/IW2Course_2016.md

 _Prepare for Class:_

-* Task assigned to you by your research group in previous collaboratory.
+* Task assigned to you by your research group in previous collaboratory:

+*Jonathon:* Work on ToPan with Thomas.
+*Thom & Sarosh:* Topic Modeling using script from Matthew Miller; MFW.
+*Maryam:* Research and prepare options for Topic Modeling Visualization.
+*John:* MFW counts for each newspaper.
+*Aysha:* scrape 2012 data from almasri alyom and prepare options for Topic Modeling Visualization.
+*Jacob:* scrape 2013 data from almasri alyom and prepare options for Topic Modeling Visualization.
+*Tobias:* continue scraping 2010-11 data and send John arabic stemmer and MFW script.

 _In class:_